-Information collected by local authorities is a very useful starting point in comparing provision across the Framework area and developing green infrastructure planning.
-However, recent studies show that across the National Park and the wider Framework area there is no standardised approach to the assessment of open spaces, the typology listings and components of open space information, or the setting of standards of provision.
+2.260 Information collected by local authorities is a very useful starting point in comparing provision across the Network area and developing green infrastructure planning.
+However, recent studies show that across the National Park and the wider Network area there is no standardised approach to the assessment of open spaces, the typology listings and components of open space information, or the setting of standards of provision.
 In addition some local authorities have not set standards for areas in their districts that lie within the National Park.
-As a result it is not possible to make reliable comparisons of open space provision across the Framework area using open space assessment data alone.
+As a result it is not possible to make reliable comparisons of open space provision across the Network area using open space assessment data alone.

-A 2014 study81 analysed the access components of the green infrastructure network across the Framework area and beyond82, including Accessible Natural Greenspace (ANG).
-The ANG Standard provides a set of benchmarks for ensuring access to places near to where people live.
+2.261 A 2014 study98 analysed the access components of the green infrastructure network across the Network area and beyond,99 including Accessible Natural Greenspace (ANG).
+The

+ANG Standard provides a set of benchmarks for ensuring access to places near to where people live.
 As part of the 2014 study, ANG data was updated to provide an accurate baseline access dataset.
-In the absence of reliably comparable open space data across the
+In the absence of reliably comparable open space data across the Network area, ANG data is used as a proxy for open space in the development of the Network.

-The provision of ANG varies across the Framework area as can be seen from Plan 26 (access to ANG within 2km).
-In the National Park areas of Winchester and East Hampshire are lacking in open space; and outside the National Park much of the coastal conurbation from Bognor to Brighton is deficient in open space along with parts of the districts of Horsham, Wealden, Lewes and Winchester.
+2.262 The provision of ANG and open space varies across the Network area as can be seen from Plan 31 (access to ANG within 2km).
+The National Park areas of Winchester and East Hampshire are lacking in access to natural greenspace; and outside the National Park much of the coastal conurbation from Bognor to Brighton is deficient in open space along with parts of the districts of Horsham, Wealden, and Lewes.